AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 ### 21.2.8 Using Prolog's Output Streams

 When programming on the C side of the interface, using the standard output facilities of C is often problematic.
 Some operating systems may not support C's standard output.
-Even when standard output is supported, it is unlikely to be aligned with Prolog output which is seperately buffered, nor will the output be redirected by Prolog's set_output/1 predicate.
+Even when standard output is supported, it is unlikely to be aligned with Prolog output which is separately buffered, nor will the output be redirected by Prolog's set_output/1 predicate.

 #### Prolog Output Functions